LCSB-BioCore/DistributedData.jl/README.md

 # DiDa.jl

-Simple Distributed Data manipulation and processing routines for Julia.
+Simple distributed data manipulation and processing routines for Julia.

 This was originally developed for [GigaSOM.jl](https://github.com/LCSB-BioCore/GigaSOM.jl), this package contains the separated-out lightweight distributed-processing framework that can be used with GigaSOM.

-## Why and how?
+## Why?

 This provides a very simple, imperative and straightforward way to move your data around a cluster of Julia processes created by the `Distributed` package, and run computation on the distributed data pieces.
-The main aim of the package is to avoid anything complicated, the first version used in GigaSOM had just under 500 lines of relatively straightforward code with comments.
+The main aim of the package is to avoid anything complicated-- the first version used in GigaSOM had just under 500 lines of relatively straightforward code with comments.

+Most importantly, distributed processing should be simple and accessible.

+## Brief how-to

 The package provides a few very basic primitives that lightly wrap the `Distributed` package functions `remotecall` and `fetch`.
 The most basic one is